chomarieh2006/data_retrieval_nlp/README.md

 ```

 ## Usage
-Requires a set of .pdf/.txt files and images to run this program.
-Store these in a directory.
+Download these [files](https://www.dropbox.com/sh/4gedwm2sc7ylsxf/AAB798H6sdVW4n9iV5TZWF5Qa?dl=0).
+Make sure to store in a directory you remember.
+Extract the zip files in that directory.

 **Text Extraction**